-Finally, after receiving an ultimatum from Halleck on June 16, 1863, Rosecrans set off to engage Bragg.
+After finally receiving an ultimatum from Halleck on June 16, 1863, Rosecrans set off to engage Bragg.
 The ensuing Tullahoma Campaign (June 24–July 3, 1863) drove Bragg out of middle Tennessee with very little loss of blood.
-Rosecrans’ victory was a significant boost for the Union, but the Federal victory at Gettysburg on the same day, and Grant’s capture of Vicksburg on the following day, overshadowed it.
+Rosecrans’ victory was a significant boost for the Union, but the federal victory at the Battle of Gettysburg on the same day, and Grant’s capture of Vicksburg on the following day, overshadowed it.
 Somewhat downplaying Rosecrans’ achievement, Secretary of War Stanton urged Rosecrans to continue to press Bragg and “give the finishing blow to the rebellion.”

 Disaster at Chickamauga

 When Bragg abandoned Chattanooga on September 9, 1863, and moved his army into northern Georgia.
-Rosecrans occupied the Chattanooga but rather than regrouping and securing the city as he had done at Murfreesboro, Rosecrans pursued Bragg’s army into Georgia with disastrous consequences.
+Rosecrans occupied Chattanooga, but rather than regrouping and securing the city as he had done at Murfreesboro, he pursued Bragg’s army into Georgia with disastrous results.

 On September 21, the Army of the Cumberland withdrew to Chattanooga and Bragg countered by seizing the high ground overlooking Chattanooga (Lookout Mountain, Seminary Ridge, and Raccoon Mountain), laying siege to the city.

 The Battle of Chickamauga was costly for both sides.
 The Union army suffered over 16,000 casualties (killed, wounded, and captured or missing).
 The Confederates suffered over 18,000 casualties.
-The combined losses were the highest total for any battle in the western theater of the American Civil War and second only to Gettysburg for the entire war.
+The combined losses were the highest total for any battle in the Western Theater of the American Civil War and second only to the Battle of Gettysburg for the entire war.

 Relieved of Command